Why Grandpa’s is the best automatic chicken feeder...

 Using Grandpa's automatic feeder works for bantams as well as large chicken breeds.
 This is Bono, my Lemon Millefleur Sablepoot, and one of my Light Sussex hens standing in line!

-You may have to start by putting a weight on the treadle to help bantams open the lid.
+If you have bantams you may have to start by putting a temporary weight on the treadle to help bantams open the lid, until they get the hang of it.

 It's built like an anti-rodent Alcatraz.

-The manufacturers are so confident of the quality that they offer a two year "total satisfaction" guarantee.
-Money refunded, no questions asked.
+The company even offers a two year "total satisfaction" guarantee.
+Money back, no questions asked.

 You really cannot say fairer than that.